- Academic Support

-- You can drop-in before school, at nutrition break, lunch and/or after school.
+- You can drop-in before school, during nutrition break, lunch and/or after school.

 - You can ask your teacher to come to the Counseling Office.

-- If Mrs. Curry is unavailable, Ms. Mona can assist in getting the immediate help you may need.
+- If Mrs. Curry or Ms. Murt are unavailable, Ms. Marielle can assist in getting the immediate help you may need.